albar965/littlenavmap-manual/src/en/INFO.rst

 -  Fuel and time estimated since aircraft performance not valid.
 -  Insufficient fuel at destination (only if aircraft performance is valid).
--  Speed limit of 250 knots exceeded below 10000 feet.
+-  Speed limit of 250 knots exceeded below 10,000 ft.
 -  Icing.

 Fuel and time estimates are based on the aircraft